SlimeVR/SlimeVR-Docs-Site/upload_firmware_guide.md

 ---
 layout: page
-title: Updating SlimeVR Tracker firmware
 nav_order: 2
 has_children: true
 ---

-# Updating SlimeVR Tracker firmware
+# Updating the tracker firmware

-This will show how to upload firmware to your ESP.
+This procedure will show how to build the SlimeVR firmware and upload it to your tracker.

 ## 1. Build your tracker